Kemalism: Populism

 Populism (halkçılık) is defined as a social revolution aimed to transfer the political power to citizenship.
-Kemalist populism intends not only to establish popular sovereignty but also the transfer of the social-economic transformation to realize a true populist state.
+Kemalist populism intends not only to establish popular sovereignty but also the transfer of the social-economic transformation to realise a true populist state.
 However, Kemalists reject class conflict and collectivism.
 Kemalist populism believes national identity is above all else.
 Kemalist populism envisions a sociality that emphasizes class collaboration and national unity like solidarism.
 Populism in Turkey is to create a unifying force that brings a sense of the Turkish state and the power of the people to bring in that new unity.

-Kemalist populism is an extension of the Kemalist modernization movement, aiming to make Islam compatible with the modern nation-state.
-This included state supervision of religious schools and organizations.
+Kemalist populism is an extension of the Kemalist modernisation movement, aiming to make Islam compatible with the modern nation-state.
+This included state supervision of religious schools and organisations.
 Mustafa Kemal himself said "everyone needs a place to learn religion and faith; that place is a mektep, not a madrasa."
 This was intended to combat the "corruption" of Islam by the ulema.
 Kemal believed that during the Ottoman period, the ulema had come to exploit the power of their office and manipulate religious practices to their own benefit.
 It was also feared that, were education not brought under state control, unsupervised madrasas could exacerbate the rising problem of tarikat insularity that threatened to undermine the unity of the Turkish state.

 Sovereignty

-Kemalist social theory (populism) does not accept any adjectives placed before the definition of a nation [a nation of ...]
+Kemalist social theory (populism) does not accept any adjectives placed before the definition of a nation [a nation of ...].
 Sovereignty must belong solely to people without any term, condition, etc.: